 What is acute pain?

-- Acute pain is temporary and related to a specific cause, e.g. a stubbed toe or fracture.
-Treating the cause usually brings relief.
+- Acute pain is temporary and related to a specific cause, e.g. a stubbed toe or a broken bone.
+Treating this usually makes the pain better.

-- PGP pain generally starts off as acute pain, but can become chronic.
+- PGP pain generally starts off as acute pain, but can become chronic if it goes untreated.

 What is chronic pain?

-- Chronic pain is described as pain that has been present for more than three months, either constantly or intermittently.
+- Chronic pain is usually described as pain that has been present for more than three months, either constantly or on-and-off.

-Why does chronic pain occur and how does it differ from acute pain?
+Why does chronic pain start and how is it different from acute pain?

 The reasons why chronic pain develops are not fully understood.
-The current research suggests that acute pain can cause the areas in your brain and spinal cord that are responsible for feeling pain to become over-stimulated, which leads in some cases to pain that persists, even after the underlying cause for it has been treated.
+The current research suggests that acute pain can cause the areas in your brain and spinal cord that are responsible for feeling pain to become over-stimulated, which leads in some cases to pain that persists, even after the underlying cause for it has been treated and removed.

-It is important to deal with acute pain effectively to lessen the likelihood of chronic pain developing.
+It is important to deal with acute pain effectively to reduce the chance of chronic pain developing.

 What are the different types of chronic pain?